 - a) The concurring vote of a majority of the members present, and - b) A concurring vote from at least one representative of each municipality.

-A tie vote is considered a defeated vote.
+A tie vote is considered defeated.

 3. ROLE OF THE COMMITTEE

 The Committee shall make recommendations in accordance with the Consolidated Fire Services Agreement with respect to the service standards namely;